Achlys312/flutter-reddit-clone/README.md

 ## Features
 - Google/Guest Authentication
-- Create, Join community
+- Create, Join the community
 - Community Profile (Avatar, Banner, Members)
-- Edit Description and Avatar of community
+- Edit the Description and Avatar of the community
 - Post (link only, photo, text only)
 - Displaying posts from communities user is part of
 - Upvote, Downvote